What makes a good wildlife garden?

 Water in a wildlife garden

 There are really two main things to know about water.
-One is that you must have water for wildlife.
+One is that water is essential for all wildlife.

 The other is that small creatures, babies and toddlers can drown in even very shallow water.
 Ponds, however tiny, must have stepped access in and out.
 And they must be guarded or positioned so that a small child cannot fall in.